gromacs/gromacs/docs/release-notes/2016/major/removed-features.rst

 Removed SD2 integrator
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 This integrator has known problems, and is in all ways inferior to sd.
-It has no tests, and was deprecated in GROMACS 5.0.
+It has no tests, and was deprecated in |Gromacs| 5.0.
 There are no plans to replace it.

 :issue:`1137`